Disappearance of Ben McDaniel: Searches by recovery specialist

-Ben was 6 ft 1 in tall and weighed 210 lb, one inch (2.5 cm) taller and 20 lb heavier than Sorenson.
-Without cave diving training, Sorenson said, there was no way Ben could have gotten through some of the narrower passages, called restrictions by divers, in the cave.
+McDaniel was 6 ft 1 in tall and weighed 210 lb, one inch (2.5 cm) taller and 20 lb heavier than Sorenson.
+Without cave diving training, Sorenson said, there was no way McDaniel could have gotten through some of the narrower passages, called restrictions by divers, in the cave.
 "I know what I'm doing and I barely made it through," he told the Commercial Appeal.
 "The last place I searched was pristine, without a mark that a diver had been there.
 It would be impossible to go through that restriction without making a mark on the floor or ceiling.
 He's not in there."

 Mapper and ROV efforts

-The McDaniels did what they could to help the search.
-They hired Steve Keene, who had originally mapped the Vortex Spring cave in 2003, to look.
-After seven dives, he apologized to the McDaniels for not finding any fresh sign of Ben.
+McDaniel's parents hired Steve Keene, who had originally mapped the Vortex Spring cave in 2003, to look.
+After seven dives, he apologized to them for not finding any fresh sign of McDaniel.
 "If he's in there, I don't know where he'd be," he said later.
 They agreed to put up $54,000 to guarantee the cost of replacing a remotely operated underwater vehicle brought to the spring by the Fort Lauderdale police, in case it was lost in the cave.
-(Due to technical issues, it was unable to go any farther than the human divers had ventured.)
-In total, 16 divers spent 36 straight days looking for Ben's body in the cave with no results.
-Volunteer searches continued afterwards at the spring through November, often with the McDaniels and Greer in attendance.
+Due to technical issues, it was unable to go any farther than the human divers had ventured.
+In total, 16 divers spent 36 days looking for McDaniel's body in the cave with no results.
+Volunteer searches continued afterwards at the spring through November, often with McDaniel's parents and Greer in attendance.

 Searches on land

-With the cave thoroughly searched, some divers began questioning whether Ben was there at all.
+With the cave thoroughly searched, some divers began questioning whether McDaniel was there at all.
 Perhaps his body had been secretly removed from the cave before searching began and disposed of on land or it had washed out through the spring's outlet.
-Others, including Cronin and Kelly, suggested he had staged his own disappearance to start his life over under another identity and escape his past troubles.
+Others, including Cronin and Lowell Kelly, Vortex Spring's owner at the time, suggested he had staged his own disappearance to start his life over under another identity and escape his past troubles.
 Authorities began to consider these possibilities and adjust their search.

 The cadaver dogs searched the woods around Vortex Spring without success.
 Assisted by helicopters, they searched the swamps along the spring's outflow into Blue Creek and Sandy Creek to the Choctawhatchee River.
 Thirty separate tests of the water over the next several months showed no sign of an increase in the bacteria that would indicate the presence of a decomposing human body.
-Taran, who said he had let Ben into the cave despite knowing he lacked certification to dive in it, passed a lie detector test of his account.
+Taran, who said he had let McDaniel into the cave despite knowing he lacked certification to dive in it, passed a polygraph test of his account.